 The Fiddler’s Inn opened in 1934 and became a successful neighborhood gathering place.
 Walt Haines had been a musical performer in theaters and dance bands, and he made evenings lively at the Fiddlers Inn with music and sing-alongs.
 Walt built the tavern himself with two rooms on the back where he and his little daughter Gerry lived.

 Anticipating that car traffic would zoom through the NE 95th Street intersection as soon as the road was arterialized and paved, in 1932 the William Faulds family opened a grocery and gas station at 9500 35th Ave NE, present site of Johnson’s Spirit Gas Station.
 There has been a gas station continuously at this corner since 1932, although the buildings have been torn down and rebuilt several times.

 The next-door barber shop at 9516 35th Ave NE was built in 1939.
 When the corner gas station was expanded in 1964, the barber shop building was shifted slightly farther to the north.
 Now known as the 95th Street Barber, in the 1950s the two businesses which shared the building were listed in the phone book as Johnnie’s Barber Shop and the Maple Leaf Beauty Salon.
 (Update: On October 3, 2016, there was a fire in the barber shop building at 9516 35th Ave NE.
-After standing vacant for a year, as of October 2017 the building is re-opening.)
+After standing vacant for a year, as of October 2017 the building re-opened.)